JimDesu/basis-lang/spec.md

 `[T:Ord]` says *some member, witness per construction*; `[T:(Ord = LexOrd)]` says *a subject `LexOrd` covers* &mdash; instantiation checking becomes coverage lookup against one named declaration (nameable at the type declaration, with referential integrity there).
 The pin constant-folds (a)&ndash;(e) for its pair: the annotation is implied and constant (a conflicting one is a static error); unification is trivial; narrowing is tautological &mdash; a *static error*, matching the language's hostility to unreachable arms; the buffer-backed apparatus is moot (dispatch monomorphic); in-body ambiguity is impossible. **No cell is stamped** (&sect;7.11, &sect;5.11): pinned bounds save the word and dispatch statically.
 A pinned bound composes per-pair in mixed headers (`Index[K:(Ord = KeyOrd), V:Show]`).
 Bare-variable blanket witnesses (`.witness AnyOrd[T] : Ord` over all types) are inadmissible &mdash; the universal-satisfaction form the declaration grammar (&sect;9.4) does not provide, deliberately.

-**The composed constraint.** A variable may carry a class bound *and* a witness clause as **one compound constraint**, the clause juxtaposed to the bound class &mdash; one colon; the clause is a component of the constraint, not a second constraint:
+**The composed constraint.** A variable may carry a concept bound *and* a witness clause as **one compound constraint**, the clause juxtaposed to the bound concept &mdash; one colon; the clause is a component of the constraint, not a second constraint:

 ```
 .cmd printLedger: SortedSet[T:ShowOrd(Ord = W)] s, T lo, T hi =